 - Provide proof of source of funds.
 Funds must be legal.

-The following family members may apply:
+The following family members may apply for citizenship:

 - Children of the main applicant, aged under 18.